aryansuryas/Bingo/README.md

 **A fully responsive, animated 5×5 Bingo game where you challenge an AI bot.**
-*Crafted with pure HTML · CSS · Vanilla JavaScript*
+*Crafted with pure HTML · CSS · Vanilla JavaScript.*

 ---